googlegenomics/readthedocs/docs/source/includes/elasticluster_setup.rst

 If you do not have a keypair, then the ``user_key_private`` and ``user_key_public`` file paths in the ``[login/google-login]`` section above will not be valid.

-You can create a test instance and connect to it with ``gcloud ssh``, or generate your keypair manually with:
+You can generate your keypair with the command:

 .. code:: bash

-   ssh-keygen -t rsa -f ~/.ssh/google_compute_engine
+   gcloud compute config-ssh

 Obtaining your client_id and client_secret
 ******************************************